ijmarshall/trialstreamer-nginx/README.md

 Run `docker stats` to check the memory and CPU usage of all services.

 The logs of any container can be followed running `docker logs  -f -t <container_name/container_id>`

+## Known Issues

+- Ocassionaly, apparently when executing long "update" jobs, the trialstreamer instance will crash.
+  Succesful status checks in AWS Cloudwatch for the instance will go from 1 to 0.
+The EC2 instance must be rebooted (i.e. from the EC2 Console) which will bring it back to life.

+- Robotreviewer Demo web uses the same API as the Trialstreamer updates service.
+  This causes that annotations of uploaded PDFs time out when the update process is running.

+- Connections to SQLite databases are declared at module level.
+This made the process of cleaning uploaded PDFs to trigger fatal errors if the "VACUUM" command was run when other connections were still open.
+  The usage of this command was removed, but the disk usage of the SQLite database at `robotreviewer/data/uploaded_pdfs/uploaded_pdfs.sqlite` could become relevant after too many PDFs are uploaded.